Honda WR-V

 The Honda WR-V is a subcompact crossover SUV manufactured by Honda since 2017 and mainly sold for emerging markets.
 It is positioned below the HR-V/Vezel or the BR-V depending on the market where it is sold.
 For the first generation, it was a crossover-styled derivative of the third-generation Fit/Jazz with different front fascia and bonnet treatments.
 Introduced at the 2016 São Paulo International Motor Show, the first-generation WR-V was built and specifically sold for the South American and Indian market.
 The second-generation model introduced in Indonesia in 2022 is based on the shortened second-generation BR-V's platform (also shared with the second-generation Amaze).

-According to Honda, the name WR-V stands for Winsome Roundabout Vehicle.
+According to Honda, the name WR-V stands for Winsome Runabout Vehicle.